-E. Sealer Application: manufacturer's writte Apply stone en instructions. sealer to comply with stone producer's and sealer END OF SECTION 123640
+E. Sealer Application: Apply stone sealer to comply with stone producer's and sealer manufacturer's written instructions.

 SECTION 260100 - BASIC ELECTRICAL REQUIREMENTS

 - A. Drawings and general provisions of Contract, including General and Supplementary Conditions and Division 01 Specification Sections, apply to this and the other sections of Division 26. - B. All sections of Division 26 are interrelated.
 Where materials are required to complete work associated with equipment in a specific section, but the materials are not specified within that specific section, the requirements for those materials shall be as specified elsewhere in Division 26.